RapidRide H Line

 What’s happening now?

-RapidRide H Line improvements
+During RapidRide H Line construction, you can expect:

 We’re working with partner jurisdictions to help keep what’s great about Route 120 while also improving access to bus service.
 They’ll help us find new ways of helping people get where they need to go, and collaborate with us to make roadway and corridor improvements that support RapidRide service.